-ferred to a "qualified institutional buyer" curities Act), in accordance with Rule 144A registration in accordance with Rul Act, based upon an opinion of counse ansferred pursuant to an exemption from e 904 of Regulation S under the Securities l if the Issuer or the Trustee so requests, substantially the form of attached to the investor (as defined in Rule 501(a)(ansferred to an institutional accredited 1), (2), (3) or (7) under the Securities ustee a signed letter containing certain uired by the Indenture. $\mid \mid$ Such Note is being transferred pursuant to another available exemption under the Securities Act.
+$\mid \ \mid$ Such Note is being transferred to a "qualified institutional buyer" (as defined in Rule 144A under the Securities Act), in accordance with Rule 144A under the Securities Act.
+Such Note is being transferred pursuant to an exemption from registration in accordance with Rule 904 of Regulation S under the Securities Act, based upon an opinion of counsel if the Issuer or the Trustee so requests, together with a certification in substantially the form of attached to the Indenture. $\mid$ Such Note is being transferred to an institutional accredited investor (as defined in Rule 501(a)(1), (2), (3) or (7) under the Securities Act), that has furnished to the Trustee a signed letter containing certain representations and agreements as required by the Indenture. $\mid \ \mid$ Such Note is being transferred pursuant to another available exemption under the Securities Act.
 [INSERT NAME OF TRANSFEROR] By: Name: Title: Address: Date: